Science, technology, engineering and mathematics (STEM) are part of everyday life and an increasing part of every workplace.

 Building STEM capacity supports innovation, productivity and competitiveness.
 STEM capacity drives the generation of new ideas and solutions to societal challenges and shapes new industries and companies.

-- 93 per cent of participants reporting a positive influence on their interest in STEM subjects and careers.
+of participants reported a positive influence on their STEM subject and career interest

 My Digital World Day